thaitype/kubricate-website/docs/v1/guide/how-to-guides/config-overrides.md

 ### Targeting Multiple Resources

-You can override multiple resources in a single call:
+You can override multiple resources in a single call, but be careful with arrays - they're completely replaced:

 ```ts twoslash
 // @filename: stacks.ts